xiix0/scam/README.md

-You will be run over by a bus.
+Everything will be just tickety-boo today.